ephan23/WEBD168-Final/README.md

 # WEBD168-Final

-Final website project for my WEBD168 class in 2017 that showcases knowledge of HTML and CSS concepts.
+Final project for my WEBD168 class in 2017 that showcases knowledge of HTML and CSS concepts.

 ## Access